flatironinstitute/nemos/docs/quickstart.md

 print(type(model.predict(X)))
 ```

-### Why should you care?
+#### Why should you care?

 `pynapple` is an extremely helpful tool when working with time series data.
 You can easily perform operations such
 as restricting your time-series to specific epochs (sleep/wake, context A vs context B. etc.), as well as common
-pre-processing steps robustly and efficiently.
+pre-processing steps in a robust and efficient manner.
 This includes bin-averaging, counting, convolving, smoothing and many
 others.
 All these operations can be easily concatenated for a quick and easy time-series manipulation.

 Combining `pynapple` and `nemos` can greatly streamline the modeling process.
 To show how handy this could